 Let’s take a look at what’s included:

-- Automation for sales and business growth: Keap says their Infusionsoft product can help you grow a scalable online business and make your sales process more simplified
+- Automation for sales and business growth: This plan can help you grow a scalable online business and make your sales process more simplified.

-- Lead conversion: Keap also states that most of its users–82 percent–saw a boost in conversion rates through services like the Campaign Builder, customized messaging, automation, and lead segmentation
+- Lead conversion: Keap also states that most of its users saw a boost in conversion rates through services like the Campaign Builder, customized messaging, automation, and lead segmentation.

-- More leads: You may also have more leads through automation, a landing page designer, and lead segmenting and scoring
+- More leads: You may also have more leads through automation, a landing page designer, lead segmenting, and scoring.

 Keap Pro Pricing